Find a job that works for you

 - How to create a resume skills section

-- Ways to weave your skills into the rest of the resume
+- Ways to weave in your skills for a job

-- What shouldn’t you do with skills on your resume?
+- What shouldn’t you do with job skills on your resume?

 What are the best skills to put on a resume?

-It’s no secret that many hiring managers spend only a short amount of time looking at a resume before deciding whether to pass on a job candidate or add them to the short-list.
-What you may not know is, employers today are looking for both hard and soft skills on your resume.
+It’s no secret that many hiring managers spend only a short amount of time looking at a resume before deciding whether to pass on a job candidate or add them to the shortlist.
+What you may not know is, employers in Canada today are looking for both technical skills and soft skills for a job.
 Read any job posting, for example, and you might see the following requests: